EnjoyTheFun/twitch-react-queue/README.md

   - Instagram posts (EXPERIMENTAL)
 - Advanced queue management - additional Twitch chat commands, import from Discord/APIs, autoplay options
 - UI improvements
+- Migrate from the deprecated Create React App build tool to Vite
 - Authentication & Privacy - **unchanged.
-Most logic still runs client‑side!**
+Everything you do as a user is saved only on your end!**
 - [More](https://github.com/EnjoyTheFun/twitch-react-queue/releases)

 ### Contributing